lime360/progressbar-corn/compiled-html5/README.md

-This is a compiled HTML5 build of the game, feel free to embed it on you website!
+This is a compiled HTML5 build of the game, feel free to embed it on your website!